TeaLeafMedia/TeaLeaf_CyberSec/README.md

 ![Panda ELK Network](https://github.com/TeaLeafMedia/TeaLeaf_CyberSec/blob/main/Diagrams/New%20Panda-Network-Map.drawio.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to recreate the entire deployment pictured above.
 Alternatively, select portions of the [install_elk.yml](https://github.com/TeaLeafMedia/TeaLeaf_CyberSec/blob/main/Ansible/install-elk.yml) file may be used to install only certain pieces of it, such as Filebeat.

   - [ELK Yaml Playbook](https://github.com/TeaLeafMedia/TeaLeaf_CyberSec/blob/main/Ansible/install-elk.yml)